soutzis/vulncaster/README.md

 # Introduction
-Vulncaster is a command-line tool that aims to automate the process of creating "Recast Risk" request to Tenable Security Center Plus (by [Tenable®](https://www.tenable.com/products/security-center)).
+Vulncaster is a command-line tool that aims to automate the process of creating "Recast Risk" requests to Tenable Security Center (by [Tenable®](https://www.tenable.com/products/security-center)).

 It is meant to further simplify the process of Vulnerability Management, by adding to the functionality of the Tenable SC web application.
 Additionally, even though this tool is intended to be run on Windows